 Using the aforementioned values and by attaching current market values to CFDs (mark-to-market method), the current replacement cost of all contracts with positive values is obtained.
-The Company considers that all CFDs have a residual maturity of one year or less and carry a percentage of potential future credit exposure relating to Contracts concerning foreign exchange rates of 1%.
+The Company considers that all CFDs have a residual maturity of one year or less and carry a percentage of potential future credit exposure relating to Contracts concerning foreign exchange rates and gold of 1%, Contracts concerning equities of 6%, and Contracts concerning precious metals except gold of 7%.